 Num Indirect Lighting Bounces – the more is value, the more indirect lighting you will get.
 Usually I’m using value of 100.

-Indirect Lighting Quality – To remove some lighting artifacts between meshes, try to use 4 or 8.
+Indirect Lighting Quality – To remove some lighting artifacts between meshes, try to use 4.

 Indirect Lighting Smoothness – Try to decrease value to 0.75 to remove lighting artifacts between meshes.

 Remember, this lighmap settings can dramatically increase light baking time.
 I recommend you to test your scene in preview or medium lightmap settings quality and when you will be happy with a result, set production quality for lightings.
 It will probably take a lot of time to bake everything, so be patient.